jessshipit/adamjonas.github.io/source/glossary/index.markdown

 Levels of Abstraction
 >Going up levels of abstraction means removing the details.

+Marshalling
+>The transformation of components stored in the memory of the device into usable data that may be utilized by one or more of the programs residing on the hard drive.
+The action of gathering data into storage areas for easy retrieval is greatly enhanced by the process of marshalling, as it allows programs to recover the data for use without the need to translate the components each time the action is called for.
+From this perspective, marshalling aids in the speedy function of many of the software programs used in homes and businesses every day.

 Mock
 >also called double, a mock is “an object that stands in for another object in an example”.
 This means that if we want to test the interaction between an object and another, we can mock the second one.